 Incorporating Indigenous Positive Psychology

-There is so much that we can learn from some ancient cultures, such as indigenous Chinese psychology.
-One important contribution to positive psychology is the Dialectic Principle (Peng & Nisbett, 1999).
-Wong’s (2012) Dual-system Model argues this Dialectic Principle is essential for achieving a balanced, good life, not by accentuating the positive and avoiding the negative, but by embracing and integrating both positive and negative experiences.
+There is so much we can learn from some ancient cultures, such as indigenous Chinese psychology.
+One of its important contributions to positive psychology is the dialectic principle (Peng & Nisbett, 1999).
+Wong’s (2012) dual-systems model argues that this dialectic principle is essential for achieving a balanced good life, not by accentuating the positive and avoiding the negative, but by embracing and integrating both positive and negative experiences.

 Brunner (1986, 1990) conceptualizes meaning not only from a person-centered perspective, but from cultural anthropology.
-In honouring his contribution, Shweder (2008, p.62) explains the need to understand how meaning and value are shaped culturally:
+He argues that “culture and the quest for meaning within culture are the proper causes of human action” (1990, p.
+20).
+In honouring his contribution, Shweder (2008) explains the need to understand how meaning and value are shaped culturally:

-In sum, PP 2.0 is inherently cross-cultural, existential, and much more complex than the American brand of PP. The aim of PP 2.0 is to bring out the best in humanity, individually and collectively, in spite of suffering and evil.
-Secondly, PP 2.0 favors the dialectical principle of yin and yang as a more realistic way to enhance positive mental health.
+In sum, PP 2.0 is inherently cross-cultural, existential, and much more complex than the American brand of positive psychology as evidenced by the above.
+The aim of PP 2.0 is to bring out the best in humanity, individually and collectively, in spite of suffering and evil.
+Secondly, PP 2.0 favours the dialectical principle of yin and yang as a more realistic way to enhance positive mental health.
 Consequently, PP 2.0 does not confine itself to neutral or positive territories; it covers the totality of human experiences and is relevant to under-privileged and suffering people in all cultures.

 PP 2.0 has important implications for counselling and therapy by opening up new approaches to human problems.
 Several important implications for research and applications can be derived from PP 2.0.
-By providing several examples, this special issue proves that PP 2.0 adds both depth and breadth, along with new perspectives in counselling psychology.
+This special issue provides several examples of how PP 2.0 adds both depth and breadth to counselling psychology.

 The Universality of Suffering: Embrace it With Courage